lanandra/bmi-calculator/README.md

    Example: You can run this container on detached mode and run on default port 5000

         docker run -d -p 5000:5000 --name bmi-calculator lanandra/bmi-calculator:latest

+3. From your web browser access the application.
+Default port is 5000.

+    Example: localhost:5000

 ### For CLI Junkie